Hoohm/cryptotaxsweden/README.md

 which are compatible with Skatteverket.
 There is either PDF output for printing and sending by mail or SRU-output which can be imported on skatteverket.se.

-## Supporting the development

-Please consider supporting the development of this tool by either using the referral link to [cointracking.info](https://cointracking.info?ref=D611015) or by donating to one of the adresses below.
-Using the referral link will give you a 10% discount if you decide to buy a Pro or Unlimited account.

-* BTC: `3KTLVpWjRGuJNBmjsKo4HGDG1G5SCesej3`
-* ETH: `0x05125B8E6598AbDDe21c7D01008a10F6107Ce004`

 ## How coins should be entered on [cointracking.info](https://cointracking.info?ref=D611015)

 * Trade: Trades fiat->crypto, crypto->crypto and crypto->fiat.